chinmayhegde/fodl/_posts/2022-01-16-representation03.md

 Nonetheless: in this note, we will derive several interesting results that highlight the importance of depth in the representation power of neural network architectures.
 Let us focus on "reasonable-width" networks of depth $L > 2$ (because we already know from universal approximation that exponential-width two-layer networks can represent pretty much anything we like.)
 There are two angles of inquiry:

-* Approach 1: prove that there exist datasets of some large enough size size that can *only* be memorized by networks of depth $\Omega(L)$, but not by networks of depth $o(L)$.
+* Approach 1: prove that there exist datasets of some large enough size that can *only* be memorized by networks of depth $\Omega(L)$, but not by networks of depth $o(L)$.

 * Approach 2: prove that there exist classes of functions that can be $\varepsilon$-approximated *only* by networks of depth $\Omega(L)$, but not by networks of depth $o(L)$.

-Results of either type can be called *depth separation* results.
+Results of either type are *depth separation* results.
 Let us start with the latter.

 ## Depth separation in function approximation
 {:.label}